Data Validation Error Format

 • a document model matching the locator format.

-xpath XML Path Expression XML or compatible hierarchies
+xpath XML Locator XML or compatible hierarchies XML element or attribute

 Offset number